Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: I passed the hash functions test and started with the pattern searching algorithm of Rabin-Karp.
 The idea is to use hashing and chaining to avoid searching and checking each character multiple times.
 About plotting with Julia.
 I have another bug.
 Tomorrow I’ll check it.

+### Day 15: May 9, 2020 (Rabin-Karp’s algorithm)

+**Today's Progress**: The proof of Rabin-Karp’s algorithm running time is certainly complicated.
+Fortunately by reading I’m understanding it more.
+About plotting with Julia… I couldn’t catch the bug yet, but I didn’t give that much time.

+**Thoughts:** Feeling better.
+I would say I was ok today.